Results of the Work – 9/11/17

 Bob

-So thanks for your prayers for the ministry and for evangelism today if you had a chance.
-God led and blessed by His Spirit.
+So thanks for your prayers for our college ministry and for the book table conversations today God truly blessed.

 In Him,